jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 became almost magical in Fortran 2018, with the introduction of `CFI_cdesc_t` and other features.

-Extended C-Fortran interoperability in Fortran 2018 is the magic that is going to allow us to break free from the limitations of a single imperfect compiler, to realize the features provided by TWO imperfect compilers, so long as there are clean boundaries
+Extended C-Fortran interoperability (CFI) in Fortran 2018 is the magic that is going to allow us to break free from the limitations of a single imperfect compiler, to realize the features provided by TWO imperfect compilers, so long as there are clean boundaries